 - Engaging in shooting sports?
 Use the proper ear and eye protection.
 The best way to protect from any eye or ear injuries at the shooting range or in the field is to use the proper safety gear.
 It’s easy to purchase, relatively inexpensive, and will help protect our families.

 - Maintain high machine function for your firearm: Don’t alter or modify your gun and ensure it is regularly serviced.
 Clean your guns after each use and make sure that the barrel of your gun is clear of any obstructions before shooting.
 Keep your firearms in high-working order to ensure proper usage.

 - If your gun is not firing when the trigger is pulled, handle with care and don’t attempt to fire again.

 If there comes a time in your life when you decide you no longer want a gun that's in your possession, please make sure to check the local laws and regulations regarding removing that gun from your possession.
-As different states have different laws, asking your local police department is a great place to start.
+As different states have different laws, your local police department may have the most accurate information.